CouncilofLorien/counciloflorien.github.io/docs/rulesbook/0-introduction.md

 {: .metw }
 > _In Middle-earth: The Wizards_, you play one of these five Wizards.
 Your goal is to marshal the forces of the Free Peoples so that Sauron can be resisted until the One Ring is destroyed.
 Since your fellow Wizards do not agree on how to best accomplish this goal, you must battle for the minds, bodies, and souls of the Free Peoples.
 >
 > In _The Lord of the Rings_, Gandalf was the only Wizard to succeed.
-Saruman was corrupted by power, Radagast "went native," and Alatar and Pallando disappeared into the East.
-Only Gandalf remained true to his task,  marshalling the characters and forces that withstood Sauron long enough for the Fellowship to destroy the Ruling Ring.
+He remained true to his task, marshalling the characters and forces that withstood Sauron long enough for the Fellowship to destroy the Ruling Ring.

 #### <span style="color:#5d2396">THE LIDLESS EYE</span>